-Thinking outside of the box is a virtue, the ability to come up with innovative solutions to problems.
-What makes thinking outside the box a good thing is when it is accompanied by a feasibility filter.
+Thinking outside of the box, the ability to come up with innovative solutions to problems, is a virtue.
+Thinking outside the box a good thing is when it is accompanied by a feasibility filter.
 An innovative solution that doesn’t work isn’t a solution.
-In the extreme case, thinking outside the box all of the time sounds like a mental illness.
+In extreme cases, thinking outside the box all of the time sounds like a mental illness.

 Mike Zullo has never laid out a neat and organized explanation of how he believes Barack Obama’s birth certificate was forged.
 He seems now to have admitted that creation of the document released by the White House somehow involved scanning a piece of paper with a Xerox machine (whereas before he said it was wholly computer-generated file).
 Zullo seems to be saying now that Obama’s birth certificate was assembled from some large number of other birth certificates, one letter from one, one word from another, and for some little more than an angle was copied.
 It seems like a hugely time-consuming task fraught with painstaking alignment and selection.
 It also requires collusion from someone with a large number of birth certificates at their disposal (i.e., the Hawaii Department of Health).
 Positing a nearly-impossible document creation process and a big conspiracy is certainly thinking outside the box, but I think that the boundaries of that box are the limits between normal and crazy.